lcs27/LaTeX-template/README.md

 ## Fully-equipped template
 ### Method of usage
 #### Overleaf template
 The whole package is provided as a template on overleaf.
-Please go to [link comming soon](comming-soon) and simply use it!
+Please go to [Overleaf template](https://www.overleaf.com/read/gjbchmtztjkg) and simply use it!

 #### Local
 To use this template in your local interpreter, first you need to configure your $\LaTeX$ interpreter into `XeLaTeX`.